abpframework/abp/docs/en/Modules/cms-kit/Reaction-System.md

   entityId = "entityId"
 })
 ```
 You need to specify entity type and entity ID parameters.
 Entity type represents the group name you specified while defining the reactions in the domain module.
-Entity ID represents the unique identifier for the resource that users give reactions to such as blog post ID or product ID.
+Entity ID represents the unique identifier for the resource that users give reactions to, such as blog post ID or product ID.

 For more information about widgets see [widgets](https://docs.abp.io/en/abp/latest/UI/AspNetCore/Widgets) documentation.